mk-fg/incremetal-disk-compare-and-sync/README.rst

   if it is just an unchanged old copy, or (C) do a copy-replace of sda.img destination, instead of only overwriting changed bits.

-  rsync/rdiff do some of those, this tool does neither.
+  cat/dd/rsync/rdiff tools do some of those, this one does neither.

 - Efficient backups utilizing btrfs_ reflinks and its copy-on-write design.